 What influences employer-based health insurance costs?

-Most people get their health insurance through an employer.
+Most people get their health insurance through their employer.

 When determining health insurance premium quotes, health insurers gather information from employers, including employee ages, the employer’s industry and the past year of employee medical claims.

-"They generally consider the average age and gender of the employee,” says Gary Franke, owner of Achieve Alpha Insurance in Bellevue, WA.
+"They generally consider the average age and gender of the employee,” says Gary Franke, owner of Achieve Alpha Insurance.
 “For example, women in their childbearing years are more expensive to insure but so are older men in their 50s or 60s, who are more prone to having a heart attack, stroke or other major issues.”

-Employees often wonder -- why did my health insurance go up?
+If your health insurance went up, this might be why.
 Employer plan premiums tend to increase year-over-year based on the prior year's expenses.

 “So if your employer group is healthier than average in the prior year, the monthly price you and your employer will pay will go up by less," adds Franke.

-Group plans are also commonly priced using "composite rate quoting," according to Marshall Darr, vice president of marketing and a licensed broker with Decent, an Austin, TX-based health insurance administrator.
+Group plans are also commonly priced using "composite rate quoting," according to Marshall Darr, vice president of marketing and a licensed broker with Decent, a health insurance administrator.

 "An employer submits the ages for all employees and their dependents.
 The carrier then provides a single rate that averages out the risk across the company, so that everyone pays the same," Darr explains.
 "But companies that skew older will have more expensive premiums."